-She also assists clients in drafting and negotiating trademark settlement, licensing and coexistence agreements.
-She represents clients in a variety of industries, including health and wellness, media and entertainment, advertising and marketing, sports, publishing and fashion.
+She also assists her clients by drafting and negotiating trademark settlement, licensing and coexistence agreements, advising on proper trademark use and notice, and providing guidance on brand and trademark expansion strategy.
+She represents clients in a variety of industries, including health and wellness, media and entertainment, advertising and marketing, finance, sports, restaurants and food, publishing and fashion.

-Prior to joining Frankfurt Kurnit, Ms. Mohaghegh was an associate at Willkie, Farr & Gallagher LLP, where she focused on trademark, copyright, trade secret and other intellectual property issues relating to mergers, acquisitions, financings and investments.
-She has also advised on issues relating to domain names, including disputes before the National Arbitration Forum.
+Prior to joining Frankfurt Kurnit, Ms. Mohaghegh was an associate at Willkie, Farr & Gallagher LLP, where she focused on trademark, copyright, trade secret and other intellectual property issues related to due diligence assessments in connection with mergers, acquisitions, financings and investments.

-Ms. Mohaghegh is a member of the New York State Bar Association and the New York Intellectual Property Law Association (NYIPLA) and serves on the NYIPLA’s Young Lawyers Committee and Trademark Law and Practice Committee.
+Ms. Mohaghegh is a member of the International Trademark Association (INTA), the New York State Bar Association and the New York Intellectual Property Law Association (NYIPLA).
+She is the co-leader of the Best Practices for Describing and Representing Non-Traditional Marks Taskforce in the U.S. Subcommittee of the Non-Traditional Marks Committee of INTA.
+Additionally, she serves on the NYIPLA’s Young Lawyers Committee and Trademark Law and Practice Committee.
 She is admitted to practice in New York.

 University of Pennsylvania (BA, summa cum laude, 2009)